Gated Relational Alignment via Confidence-based Distillation for Efficient VLMs: Method

 \subsection{Overview}

-Quantization restricts the capacity of the model to a fixed bit budget, compelling the network to prioritize which information to retain.
+Quantization restricts the capacity of the model to a fixed bit budget, forcing the network to prioritize which information to retain.
 We present GRACE, a framework that formulates this capacity allocation problem through the lens of the Information Bottleneck principle: the quantized student must retain task-relevant knowledge from the teacher while discarding redundant information that cannot be faithfully represented under bit-width constraints.
-As illustrated in Figure~\ref{fig:pipeline}, a frozen teacher and a trainable quantized student process the same input to produce output distributions $P_T$ and $P_S$, respectively.
+As illustrated in Figure~\ref{fig:pipeline}, a frozen teacher and a trained quantized student process the same input to produce output distributions $P_T$ and $P_S$, respectively.
 The student is trained using a combination of cross-entropy loss, confidence-gated decoupled distillation loss, and relational alignment loss, with the distillation weight dynamically adjusted by an adaptive IB controller.
-We provide a detailed description of each component below.
+We provide a detailed description of each component in the following.